 Although we have many campers who are not Unitarian Universalist (UU), we call ourselves a UU camp.
 Why do we do that?
-To answer that question, we need to look at our history, to

 In a nutshell, being UU is about being open to the world, embracing social justice, respecting everyone, and loving the earth.